ABO47/Ores-and-Stuff/README.txt

-# Ores and Stuff
+#Ores and Stuff

-A mod that add different ores and other Stuff
+A mod that addS different ores and other Stuff